-During this WHA75, a renewed nonroadmap 2023-2030 for communicable disease (NCD) treatment and prevention offering technical guidance to the Member States was discussed.
-This roadmap highlighted ways of improving knowledge on NCD epidemiology and means of addressing barriers cost-effective implementing to interventions for prevention and control efforts.
-It also offers recommendations for the integration of NCD services into primary healthcare and continued work to streamline these comprehensive services.
+During this WHA75, a renewed roadmap 2023-2030 for noncommunicable disease (NCD) treatment and prevention offering technical guidance to the Member States was discussed.
+This roadmap highlighted ways of improving knowledge on NCD epidemiology and means of addressing barriers implementing cost-effective to prevention interventions for and control efforts.
+It also offers recommendations for the integration of NCD services into primary healthcare and continued work to these comprehensive streamline services.
 During these discussions on the roadmap, Member States expressed their concern that there had been insufficient attention paid to NCDs, especially with regard to financing, despite NCDs recognized as the leading cause of death worldwide.
 Also, while there was some progress on the reduction of tobacco use, no significant progress in reducing other NCD risk factors across WHO regions was described.